chec/commerce.js/docs/02_Cart.md

 <div class="highlight highlight--warn">
     <span>Important</span>
-    <p>Cart has a lifetime 30 days once they've been created.
+    <p>Cart has a lifetime of 30 days once they've been created.
 After that time they will automatically be cleared.</p>
 </div>

 ---